-(3) The amounts shown in this column represent the aggregate grant date fair value of RSUs granted to our directors who are not Named Executive Officers in fiscal year 2020.
-The grant date fair value per share of the RSUs granted to each of the directors in fiscal year 2020 under Accounting Standards Codification (ASC) Topic 718 ("ASC Topic 718") was \$101.26.
-Awards vest on the first anniversary of the grant.
+(3) The amounts shown in this column represent the aggregate grant date fair value of restricted stock units ("RSUs") granted to our directors who are not Named Executive Officers in fiscal year 2021, computed in accordance with Accounting Standards Codification (ASC) Topic 718 ("ASC Topic 718").
+The grant date fair value for RSUs is measured based on the closing price of our common stock on the date of grant.

-(4) All other compensation represents accrued dividend equivalents on unvested RSUs as of September 30, 2020.
+(4) All other compensation represents accrued dividend equivalents on unvested RSUs as of September 30, 2021.